jsliacan/overtaking/README.md

 # overtaking

-Python project with code analyzing overtaking distances
+Python project with code analyzing overtaking distances.

+The assumption is that the data are structured as shared, but `BikeLogs` folder is placed in `$(HOME)/Downloads`.
+If not the case, modify `constants.py` so that `DATA_HOME` variable is the expansion of the correct location.
+Use `~` for `$(HOME)` (user's home dir).

+## Example
 From date `20230112`.

-Data from the box (classification: -1 oncoming, 1 overtaking)
+Data from the box (classification: -1 oncoming, 1 overtaking, 0 didn't find any significant dip in lat distance).
+Same output can by obtained by running `python3 box.py`.
 ```
 ('timestamp', 'index', 'event length', 'lat dist', 'classification')
 ('18:49:37', 20894, 5, 439, -1)